RyanJulyan/Flask-BDA/README.md

 > To create and deploy a containerized application we are using [Docker](https://www.docker.com/) which helps developers and development teams build and ship apps.
 Docker is used for the building and sharing of containerized applications and microservices.

-> NOTE if you are using [Github](https://github.com/) and have docker installed (details on how to install lower down), you will get a new image built every time you `push` or do a `pull_request` on Github, which is set up in the file: `docker-image.yml` however if you want to do this manually, please follow the following steps:4
+> **Note:** If you are using [Github](https://github.com/) and have docker installed (details on how to install later in the documentation), you will get a new image built every time you `push` or do a `pull_request` on Github, which is set up in the file: `docker-image.yml` however if you want to do this manually, please follow the steps below:

 ### Windows
-* Open browser and install docker desktop
+* Open a browser and install docker desktop
     * Go to: [https://hub.docker.com/editions/community/docker-ce-desktop-windows/](https://hub.docker.com/editions/community/docker-ce-desktop-windows/) to get the installer
 * "Windows-Key + R" will show you the 'RUN' box
     * Type "C:\Program Files\Docker\Docker\Docker Desktop.exe" to open docker
-* Open new terminal
+* Open a new terminal
     * "Windows-Key + R" will show you the 'RUN' box
     * Type "cmd" to open the terminal
 ```shell